demisto/content/Packs/MicrosoftCloudAppSecurity/README.md

 ## License Information
-Available for E3(EMS), E5 and standalone licenses.
+Available for E3 (EMS), E5, and standalone licenses.